Call for appointment:443-682-6800 443-682-6800

 - Alcohol use – increases risk of bone loss and fractures

-Other treatments may include estrogen replacement therapy for women, calcitonin to decrease bone loss, and bisphosphonates to increase bone mass and reduce your risk for fractures.
+Our treatments may include estrogen replacement therapy for women, calcitonin to decrease none loss, and bisphosphonates to increase bone mass and reduce risk for fracture.